Real Quiet Stakes

-The Real Quiet Stakes is an American Thoroughbred horse race run annually at Hollywood Park Racetrack in Inglewood, California.
+The Real Quiet Stakes was an American Thoroughbred horse race run annually at Hollywood Park Racetrack in Inglewood, California.
 Open to two-year-olds, the stakes race is contested over a distance of 1 1/16 miles (8.5 furlongs) on Cushion Track synthetic dirt.
-Run in mid November, the race offers a purse of $100,000 Added.
+Run in mid November, the race offered a purse of $100,000 Added.

-Inaugurated in 2005, the race is named in honor of Real Quiet, the 1998 American Champion Three-Year-Old Male Horse and winner of that year's Kentucky Derby and Preakness Stakes.
+Inaugurated in 2005, the race was named in honor of Real Quiet, the 1998 American Champion Three-Year-Old Male Horse and winner of that year's Kentucky Derby and Preakness Stakes.
 In 1999, Real Quiet won the Hollywood Gold Cup at Hollywood Park Racetrack.